-Responsive grids on a WordPress site are a great way to display content as well as manage page layouts.
-While there are many excellent themes that feature grid based layouts, if your theme doesn’t have these capabilities you can still make use of this popular and functional design feature.
+Adding responsive grids to your WordPress site is a great way to display content and manage your page layout.
+While there are many excellent themes that feature grid based layouts, you can still take advantage of responsive post grids even if your theme doesn’t have them built in.

-These screenshots show themes that use grid layout for displaying posts and pages in a very visual and attractive way:
+You can see some examples of grid-based layouts below.
+All these screenshots show themes that use a grid layout for displaying posts and pages in a very visual and attractive way:

 Post Grid Layout Plugins

-These free and premium plugins make the task of adding a grid layout menu to display your post very easy.
+These free and premium plugins make it very easy to add a grid layout to display your posts or pages.

 uSquare – Universal responsive grid for WordPress

 With over 5,200 sales at the Code Canyon marketplace, uSquare is one of the most popular paid responsive grid plugins.
 It provides a detailed and full-featured output while still being surprisingly easy to setup and use.

 You can create unlimited uSquares, or grids, and then add as many items to them as you wish.
 Individual posts can be added to a grid, or all the posts from certain categories.
 Once you’ve added an item, you can edit the details of that item such as its name, description, colour and many more options.
 Rest assured – this doesn’t affect the actual attributes of the post or page.

 The order of items can be managed using the easy drag-and-drop interface.
 There are also plenty of styling options to choose from. giving you tons of control over how your grid and its items will look.